Jay1425/GlobeTrotter_deploy/DEPLOY_CHECKLIST.md

 - Check database is in same region as web service

 **Email not working?**
-- Verify Gmail App Password is correct
-- Check 2FA is enabled on Gmail account
+- Check SendGrid API key is valid (starts with `SG.`)
+- Verify sender email in SendGrid dashboard
+- See troubleshooting in SENDGRID_SETUP.md

 ---